top of page

 Usually, to travel cheap, you must travel slow, and that is true more often than not.
 Even so, for the brief visitor to Serbia, most of the best things to see and do are absolutely free, while the ‘do’ part of that sentence invariably means ‘eat and drink’.
 The high-end restaurants in Belgrade aren’t cheap, but you can get absolutely fantastic meals for as little as $10 USD a head.

-SERBIA TRAVEL TIPS
+TRAVEL TIPS FOR SERBIA

-SIGHTS & HIGHLIGHTS OF SERBIA
+REGIONS & HIGHLIGHTS OF SERBIA

 • Marvel at Belgrade's mighty Kalemegdan Citadel and party the night away on a splav (river barge nightclub).